 Student loans weighing you down?
-If so, you’ve no doubt already considered the pros and cons of refinancing, which means taking out an entirely new private loan to pay off your old student loans, with new terms, new conditions and, ideally, better interest rates.
+If so, you’ve no doubt already considered refinancing, which means taking out an entirely new private loan to pay off your old student loans, with new terms, new conditions and, ideally, better interest rates.

 “Hopefully if you’re refinancing, you’re going to refinance yourself into a better situation, where you’re going to pay less in interest and pay back the loan in a faster period of time than you would have with the original lender,” says Becky House, education and communications director of American Financial Solutions, a nonprofit financial education and credit counseling agency in the Seattle area.
 “Overall, the goal is that you’ll lessen your debt load.”

-Reaching that goal, however, can be a lot harder than it seems because the ins and outs of student loans can be all sorts of confusing.
-To help on that front, we rounded up five questions you should ask yourself before you decide whether refinancing is the right move for you.
+Reaching that goal, however, can be a lot harder than it seems.
+Ask these five questions before deciding whether refinancing is right for you.

 1. Should I move federal loans to a private lender?

-The hard truth about higher education today is that many college students don’t graduate with just one loan under their belt—they likely have several, and probably a mix of federal and private loans.
+The hard truth about higher education is that many college students don’t graduate with just one loan — they likely have several, in a mix of federal and private loans.

 Refinancing always results in a new private student loan.
 You can refinance multiple private loans, multiple federal loans or a combination of federal and private debt into a single private loan.